research

 Despite ecosystems being incredibly complex and changeable, conservation and management decisions for ecosystems are often based on the results of meta-analyses which average effects across heterogeneous populations.
 To make accurate predictions about the effects of actions on individual systems we need to take a more individualised approach.

-Working with Becks Spake, I am identifying how sampling and modelling decisions could influence the accuracy of individual-effect predictions.
+Working with Dr Becks Spake, I am identifying how sampling and modelling decisions could influence the accuracy of individual-effect predictions.

 variability in herbivory